neondatabase/website/content/docs/serverless/serverless-driver.md

 ]);
 ```

-The `transaction()` function supports the same keys as the ordinary query function — `arrayMode`, `fullResults`, and `fetchOptions` — plus three additional keys concerning transaction configuration:
+The `transaction()` function supports the same option keys as the ordinary query function — `arrayMode`, `fullResults`, and `fetchOptions` — plus three additional keys concerning transaction configuration:

 - `isolationMode`